UK PM Liz Truss hands trade minister's job to Rishi Sunak's ally | Business

 - United Kingdom

-British Prime Minister Liz Truss on Monday handed a junior trade minister's job to an ally of her leadership rival Rishi Sunak, in a move seen as an attempt to rally the governing Conservative Party behind her and curb rebellious moves on the backbenches.
+British Prime Minister Liz Truss on Monday handed a junior trade minister's job to an ally of her former leadership rival Rishi Sunak, in a move seen as an attempt to rally the governing Conservative Party behind her and to quell backbench unrest over her premiership.

 Greg Hands, a vocal supporter of the former Indian-origin Chancellor, replaced Conor Burns as Minister of State in charge of Trade Policy in the Department for International Trade (DIT) after the latter was sacked recently following allegations of serious misconduct.